rajanjha9235/CSE-Revision/KMP-Algorithm.md

 # Knuth Moris Pratt Algorithm
+The KMP (Knuth-Morris-Pratt) algorithm is an efficient method for searching for a substring within a main string.
+It improves the search process by avoiding unnecessary comparisons.
+### Key Features:
+- **Preprocessing Phase** : KMP constructs a "longest prefix-suffix" (LPS) array for the pattern, which helps determine how far to jump in the pattern after a mismatch.
+- **Search Phase** : It scans through the main string using the pattern, utilizing the LPS array to skip over portions of the pattern, reducing the number of comparisons needed.

+### How It Works:
+- **Build the LPS Array** : For each position in the pattern, the LPS array indicates the length of the longest proper prefix which is also a suffix.
+- **Match the Strings** : Start matching the main string and the pattern.
+On a mismatch, use the LPS array to determine the next positions to compare, instead of starting over from the beginning of the pattern.

 - First we need to find the Longest Common Prefix and Suffix from beginning and ending for each element.
 - For Example :- Pattern = `aabcaa` .
 LPS = [0 , 1 , 0 , 0 , 1 , 2] .